What is a 1L Scholars Partnership?

 Complete the following tasks (in no particular order) ahead of the 1L Scholars Summit.

 - Register your organization for the 1L Scholars Program and indicate your interest in a partnership.
-Registration opens October 18.
+Registration will be open until April 14, 2023.

 - Choose a partner organization.
 Law firms can partner with one or more Member organization(s) or non-Member in-house legal department(s).
 In-house legal departments can partner with one or more LCLD Member law firm(s).